-Both doors have power window switches located on the armrest.
-Press the front of the switch to raise the window.
-Press the back of the switch to lower it.
-The switches on the driver's door armrest control each of the windows when the ignition is in ON, ACC, or when Retained Accessory Power (RAP) is active.
-See "Retained Accessory Power (RAP)" under Ignition Positions on page 2-17.
+Switches located on the driver's door armrest control each of the windows when the ignition is in ON, ACC, or when Retained Accessory Power (RAP) is active.
+See "Retained Accessory Power (RAP)" under Ignition Positions on page 2-18.